orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 > We try to document all possible breaking changes.
 Some of these changes are internal calls, so only some of these changes may actually affect your application.

+## Upgrading to 12.0 from 11.x

+### Updating dependencies

+In your `composer.json` file, update the `orchid/platform` dependency to `^12.0`

+### Laravel 9.x

+Laravel 9 is now required to install or upgrade.
+Update descriptions for existing projects can be found in the [documentation](https://laravel.com/docs/9.x/upgrade).

 ## Upgrading to 11.0 from 10.x

 ### Updating dependencies